xtrm-en/xtrm.me/src/posts/push-swap.md

 - a extensible instruction execution system
 - maybe a `checker` program

-What possibly could be left hahaha- oh fuck.
+What possibly could be left hahaha oh fuc-

 ## 🔢 the algorithm